A confidential space to explore the thoughts, feelings and challenges in your life

 I offer a chance to reflect on the difficulties or problems you are experiencing in a safe and confidential environment, with someone from outside your day-to-day life.
 Together we can explore your situation in a way that leads to fresh perspectives - and perhaps a new understanding of yourself.
 Counselling isn’t about giving you solutions or advice, but empowering you to make your own changes.

 I work with people from all walks of life and backgrounds, coming to me with a diverse range of problems.
-As a fully-qualified counsellor I am a member of the British Association of Counselling and Psychotherapy, and abide by their code of ethics.
+As a fully-qualified counsellor I am an Accredited member of the British Association of Counselling and Psychotherapy, and abide by their code of ethics.

 Counselling takes place in a safe space, where you can meet with someone who will listen with sensitivity and empathy - and without judgement.
 In the therapy space thoughts and feelings can be expressed freely and in confidence.